Sunny-Master/iTravel/README.md

 ### Planning 🎨

 * [Trello Board](https://trello.com/b/10eaujXm/travellist)
 > This repository is directly based on my [Travellist project](https://github.com/Sunny-Master/travellist), but I did not use Docker for production.
-Instead, I installed Django and all other supporting libraries locally.
+Instead, I installed Django and all other supporting libraries locally and used AWS S3 Bucket instead of Cloudinary for photo upload.

 ## Technologies used ⚙️